jhburns/3GCI/Documentation/Blog.md

 Don't forget to change the alt-text and title text, they are important for accessibility.

 Currently only .jpg, .png, and .svg are supported.

+#### Presentation Image
+The image that should be associated with the blog should also be added the the above folder, and then be referenced with `image: "filename` in the blog header section (between the +++s).
+They will not show up in the blog, but instead by things that link to the blog.
+This image can also be used inside the blog article too, add it the same way as above.

 ## Advanced Config